pimpbot9000/4-ratikka-service/README.md

 ```
 This starts the service.
 There are no logs or anything.

-There are three resources at the service:
+There are three resources at the service, since there are three tram stops in Munkkiniemi.
 ```
 api/portti
 api/alepa